 Shannon Falls and Stawamus Chief

-Shannon Falls appears nine kilometres after Britannia Beach.
-It’s the third highest waterfall in British Columbia, rising 335 metres above Highway 99.
+Shannon Falls appears 9 km after Britannia Beach.
+It’s the third highest waterfall in British Columbia, rising 335 m above Highway 99.
 It’s an especially impressive sight after a storm.

 The Sea to Sky Gondola is the faster, easier way to get to the top of Stawamus Chief to enjoy the views.
 For details on pricing and schedules visit the Sea to Sky Gondola website.